 I re-watched Lost in Translation the other day – I got the idea after stumbling onto this interview with Bill Murray on the Charlie Rose show.
 (Do yourself a favor – take 50 minutes out of your life and watch this clip.
 Three-quarters of the way it becomes a spiritual experience.)
 One of my life’s dreams is to have Garrison Keillor read a poem of mine on his Writer’s Almanac radio show.
-Now I have a new one, and that’s to spend an hour stoned with Bill Murray.
+Now I have a new one, and that’s to spend an hour or two hangin’ out with Bill Murray.

 But that’s not likely to happen, so I streamed Lost in Translation over my laptop in the afternoon on the kitchen table (it’s on Netflix) instead.
 And even under those less-than-ideal movie watching circumstances, I was so completely taken into the world of this film that 48 hours later I’m still heartbroken.
 That’s really the only word for it.
 I fell for it pretty hard ten years ago, but this time it’s a whole different thing.
 Why would a beautiful film leave me so rattled?

 In one way, this movie leaves an impact because it is such a total sensory experience.
 It’s filmed using natural light exclusively – apparently this is rarely done – so it looks warm and real.
 There’s very little camera “action” or panning – it’s like a documentary made of perfectly framed photographs – so it’s slow, and peaceful, and hypnotic.
 The acting is as subtle – and sublime – as life.
 It has Scarlett Johansson (sigh).
 And the soundtrack is as enrapturing as a Buddhist temple.